Skip to main content

 No. 869283 | 2020–2024

 The project Achieving wider uptake of water-smart solutions WIDER – UPTAKE aims to facilitate industrial symbiosis as a mean to increase resource efficiency, limit emissions and develop sustainable water-smart solutions.
 WIDER UPTAKE will apply a case study approach that will provide applied knowledge on operationalization of the solutions in a range of socio-economic, environmental and climatic condition.
-Within WIDER UPTAKE a Resource Recovery HUB for net-zero carbon and climate change mitigation was developed.
+In Italy, the WIDER-UPTAKE concept was implemented in three demonstration sites, two at full scale, near Palermo (Sicily – IT), Marineo and Corleone wastewater treatment plants, and one inside the UNIPA Campus, the Resource Recovery HUB for net-zero carbon and climate change mitigation.

 The UNIPA WRRF is composed of four main elements